-Variables.--The response variables of interest for this project include stand-specific snowshoe hare density (D), apparent survival (φ), recruitment (f), finite population growth rate (λ), and a metric of seasonal movement.
-Density is the number of hares per unit area and is estimated using a conventional techniques in this report.
-The stand-specific demographic parameters will be estimated primarily from capture-mark-recapture methods.
-As such, apparent survival is defined as the probability that a marked animal alive and in the population at time i survives and is in the population at time i + 1.
-Apparent survival encompasses losses due to both death and emigration.
+Variables.--The response variables of interest for this project include stand-specific snowshoe hare density (D), apparent survival (φ) , recruitment (f), finite population growth rate (λ) , and a metric of seasonal movement.
+Density is the number of hares per unit area and is estimated using conventional "boundary strip" techniques (Wilson and Anderson 1985) in this report.
+Stand-specific demographic parameters were estimated primarily from capture-mark-recapture methods.
+As such, apparent survival was defined as the probability that a marked animal alive and in the population at time i survived and was in the population at time i+1.
+Apparent survival encompassed losses due to both death and emigration.
 Estimates of recruitment, population growth, and seasonal movement are forthcoming and not provided in this report.